iliabylich/ruby-ractors-and-concurrent-data-structures/src/atomics.md

 Of course it's possible to load and store them as well.
 However, you might've noticed that there's a special argument called "memory ordering" that needs to be passed.
 Rust follows C++ memory model which is not the only one but I think it's the most popular model as of now.

-The problem with modern CPUs (well, in fact, it's a feature) is that they can re-order instructions if they think that it's OK to do so.
-As a consequence your code may run faster but it can also produce a race condition.
+The problem with both modern compilers and CPUs (well, in fact, it's a feature) is that they can re-order instructions if they think that it makes the code run faster, but it can also produce a race condition.

 The idea is that for each atomic operation that you perform you need to additionally pass a special enum flag that is one of:

 ### `relaxed`

 That's the "weakest" requirement for the CPU.
 This mode requires no synchronization and allows any kind of re-ordering.
-It's the fastest type of atomic operations and it's very suitable for things like counters or just reads/writes where order doesn't matter.
+It's the fastest type of atomic operation and it's very suitable for things like counters or just reads/writes where order doesn't matter, or when you only care about the final result.
 This is what we are going to use in the next chapter to implement correct atomic counter.

 ### `acquire`/`release`